wssccc/ngscript/README.md

 >       };
 >

-*If you're looking for more creative usage of lambda, read the SICP wizard book*

 ####Native closure
 It's known to all that object is a combination of `DATA` and `PROCESS`.
-The centeral concept of OOP is the `DATA` stored in members and the `PROCESS` defined as methods.
+The central concept of OOP is the `DATA` stored in members and the `PROCESS` defined as methods.

-The other way around, if `DATA` stores in environment(or enclosure variable), `PROCESS` is just a single function, obviously, the combination of `DATA` and `PROCESS` is our function closure.
+The other way around, if `DATA` stores in environment(or enclosure variable), `PROCESS` is just a single function, obviously, the combination of `DATA` and `PROCESS` is called function closure.

 So ngscript provides a different way to reference native objects, that is what I called "Native closure".